failedreality/100-days-of-code/log.md

 **Twitter Post:**  D9 #100DaysOfCode Python/PostgreSQL - Today was focused on PostgreSQL installation and basic commands to get familiar.
 Select, Update, Where and Delete was learned working with sample data.
 Next is joins and orders. #makingprogress    #codenewbie

+### REBOOT of 100DaysOfCode ###

+I have decided to get back on track with this, now that I am studying c++ at the college, which is now forcing me to actually learn something on a daily basis.
+So I will most likely start attempting to record my daily coding as I go through this class.
+I really should have started this back when class began back in August, but its never too late to start again.
+So hopefully I will have some logs to write soon.